Tehuelche people: Languages

 The different ethnic groups that are recognized under the broad term "Tehuelche" spoke languages whose exact quantity and relationships have been subject to different opinions.
 For Roberto Lehmann Nitsche, the languages stemming from the Pampas and Patagonia divided in to two groups, the Chonan languages and the Het languages.
-The available evidence distinguishes between six languages in the Tehuelche complex: the Chon group (Teushen, Aoenek’enk, Selknam and Haush), the language of the Gününa küne indigenous group and the language of the Querandí people.
+The available evidence distinguishes between six languages in the Tehuelche complex: the Chon group (Teushen, Aoenek'enk, Selkʼnam and Haush), the language of the Gününa küne Indigenous group and the language of the Querandí people.

 The language of the Aonekkenk people appears more closely related to the language of the Teushen people (central eastern Chonan).
-These languages in turn maintain a closer relationship with the languages from Isla Grande de Tierra del Fuego (southern Chonan) and a more distant relationship with the language of the Gününa küne indigenous group (northern Chonan).
+These languages in turn maintain a closer relationship with the languages from Isla Grande de Tierra del Fuego (southern Chonan) and a more distant relationship with the language of the Gününa küne Indigenous group (northern Chonan).
 Escalada considered the idea that the entire Tehuelche complex had a common linguistic core, called Ken ('people').

 Until the 19th century the following languages were recognized: